Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 ### Parameters

-Create fixed fee method takes in the following parameters:
+Create fixed fee method takes in the following parameters(You need to pass either hbarAmount or (amount and denominatingTokenId)):

 ```typescript
 type FixedFeeType = {